zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage**:

-This function is used to calculate the sum of elements.
+Calculates the sum of elements.

 **Parameter description**:

 value: Double, Decimal, or Bigint type.
-If the input is String type, it is converted to Double type and involved in operation.
-If the value in the column is NULL, this row is not involved in the calculation.
-A Boolean type is not allowed to be involved in the calculation.
+If the input is String type, it is converted to Double type and counted in operation.
+If the value in the column is NULL, this row is counted A Boolean type excluded from this calculation.

 **Return value**:

 If the input parameter is Bigint type, return Bigint type.
 If the input parameter is Double type or String type, return Double type.

-**For example**:
+**Example**:

 ```
 -- If the table tbla has a column value and its data type is Bigint.